yomcube/nsmbwTAStudio/README.md

   - DISABLE all GameCube controllers
   - `Wiimote 1`: Emulated Wiimote
     - `Extension`: Nunchuck
-    - Note: Hotkey controller binds are not needed for TASing with Studio.
-But if you do map hotkeys for controller input, use only `Shake Z` for your spin input key.
+    - Note: Hotkey controller binds are not required for TASing with Studio.
+If you do map hotkeys for controller input, use only `Shake Z` for your spin input key.

 - Hotkeys
   - MGR's recommened hotkeys are saved as a profile called `TAS Studio`.
 If you decide to use your own, make sure you have hotkeys for Save/Load States, Frame Advance, and Toggle Pause.